zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 It is hard to dwell the manandriya inconspicuously with any heater The Lobby Domnasa shall go according to him, and to be concreted therein Replicable.
 Manandriya is the one.
-Arrives in Mandiya The Indiriya corner behaves in remembrance of the formula “Alththapariyaya”.
+Arrives in Mandiya The Indiriya corner behaves in remembrance of the formula "Alththapariyaya".
 The limit is unbreakable.
 This is the indivisible corner.
 The edge of feeling around the trojon Which?
 Kandy here thinks the discreet and eats food.
 Not for sports order.
 Power is also not for men.
 Not for beauty.
 The existence of this body as a matter of